cccbyi/cccbyi.github.io/_pages/about.md

 My research primarily focuses on next-generation MIMO technology, including **extremely large-scale MIMO (XL-MIMO)** and **cell-free massive MIMO (CF mMIMO)**.
 Our key objective is to explore <font color="#C93756">"performance analysis and efficient design for next-generation MIMO systems"</font>.
 You can find my simulation source codes in my [GitHub](https://github.com/ZheWang77) account.
 If you are interested in our work, you can refer to this [repository](https://github.com/BJTU-MIMO) and WeChat official account (ID: BJTU MIMO) for the latest updates of our group!

-If you have any questions or have an interest in collaborating with me, please feel free to email me (zhewang_77@bjtu.edu.cn) or add my WeChat (zhewang_77)!
+If you have any questions or have an interest in collaborating with me, please feel free to email me (zhewang_77@bjtu.edu.cn)!

 ---